corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 ## Notary Server CPB

-R3 produces a standard non-validating notary server CPB, as this only contains CPKs that are produced by R3 and therefore does not require a developer to build their own CPB using a mixture of R3 and third-party CPKs.
+R3 produces a standard non-validating notary server CPB, as this only contains CPKs that are produced by R3 and therefore does not require you to build your own CPB using a mixture of R3 and third-party CPKs.

 ## Application CPB

-It is not possible to provide a standard application CPB, because the contents of this depend on the writer of a CorDapp.
-The writer of a CorDapp must decide which CPKs they will bundle together to provide their application CPB.
-This will be comprised of one or more CPKs which provide the application functionality.
-However, the CorDapp developer must also bundle the appropriate CPKs for the notary protocols their CorDapp will support.
+It is not possible to provide a standard application CPB, because the contents of this depend on the how you write a CorDapp.
+You must decide which CPKs you will bundle together to provide your application CPB.
+This is comprised of one or more CPKs which provide the application functionality.
+However, you must also bundle the appropriate CPKs for the notary protocols your CorDapp will support.

 The decision on which protocols to support is trivial at present, given there is only a single notary protocol to choose; the decision is purely based on whether the CorDapp is using the UTXO ledger model or not.
-If it is, then the CorDapp developer must bundle the `notary-common`, `non-validating-notary-api` and `non-validating-notary-client` CPKs when creating their CPB.
+If it is, then you must bundle the `notary-common`, `non-validating-notary-api` and `non-validating-notary-client` CPKs when creating your CPB.
 Otherwise, there is no requirement to bundle any additional CPKs (as the notary is not involved in flow only or consensual ledger based CorDapps).

 The easiest way to ensure your CorDapp includes the necessary CPKs is to use the CorDapp dependency functionality of the CPK Gradle plugin.
 You need to add the following to your Gradle dependency configuration, where `cordaNotaryPluginsVersion` is an appropriate version of `corda-runtime-os`, as the notary plugin currently lives as part of this repository.